JanssenProject/jans/docs/janssen-server/config-guide/session.md

 ![image](../../assets/tui-session-screen.png)

-To get the detail of any session, bring the control on that session (using the tab key), and press v. also can export the detail.
+To get the detail of any session, bring the control on that session (using the tab key), and press `v` key.
+You can also `export` the details.

+To delete a session, bring the control on that session (using the tab key), and press `Delete` key.

 ![image](../../assets/tui-session-detail.png)